-Peer recovery support specialists—people credentialed by life experience and on-the-job training—are now being integrated into a wide variety of settings and are delivering services across the stages of long-term addiction recovery.
+Integrated Healing Facilitators—people credentialed by life experience and our IHF training—are now being integrated into a wide variety of settings and are delivering services across the stages of long-term addiction recovery.
 This approach is an integral part of New Life II.

-The role of the peer support specialist is to provide care to the recovering participant.
+The role of the IHF is to provide care to the recovering participant.
 Typically, these caregivers have real-life experience in, or with, recovery.
-Whether they are a volunteer, family member of a recovering person, or a former addict, peer support specialists are critically important when providing emotional and informational support to those in recovery at New Life II.
+Whether they are a volunteer, a family member of a recovering person, or a former addict, IHFs are critically important when providing emotional and informational support to those in recovery at New Life II.